klaufel/pattern-library-skeleton/README.md

 ## :triangular_ruler: Architecture

-Based on [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles, methodology for creating design systems.
-There are five distinct levels of components:
+Based on the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles, a methodology for creating design systems, there are five distinct levels of components:

 - Atomic Design component structure:
   - Atoms